-^{5/} As of January 3, 2014, water service is provided to City of Falls Church residents and businesses by Fairfax Water.
+3/ As of January 3, 2014, water service is provided to City of Falls Church residents and businesses by Fairfax Water.
 All customers of the Falls Church Water Utility automatically became customers of Fairfax Water on January 3.
-Rates listed here are from 2014.
+The rates originally effective with service rendered July 1, 2016 will continue to be effective through June 30, 2019.